blakeyoder/Weather-App/README.md

 Lastly, the application also stores and renders the users 3 most recent searches.
 This is a config value that can easily be adjusted.
 The searches are also stored in browser `localStorage` so that the searches persist across page refreshes.

 Cheers!

+### Testing Notes
+To return the app to its default state, you may run `localStorage.clear()` from the developer console.